How to Set Marketing Goals That Actually Drive Sales

 How long does it typically take to see results from sales-driven marketing goals?

-How do you handle attribution when customers have multiple touchpoints before purchasing?
+How do you handle attribution when customers have multiple touchpoints?

 Should marketing goals be tied directly to sales quotas?

-How often should sales-driven marketing goals be reviewed and adjusted?
+How often should sales-driven marketing goals be reviewed?

 Take your business to the next level with a Pixel Fish Website.